[Hang on a sec, have you followed 10 new people yet?]

 WHO out there needs to hear your message?
 They are your audience.

 WHICH podcasts and blogs do they follow?
 Grab that notebook and make a list of 10 if possible.
 Those are the blogs and podcasts you want to participate in.
+It’s OK if you don’t have a clue.
+That’s what research is for (and what AI is very helpful with)!
 Then pick five in that list that you want to pursue.
 Give yourself one that’s a “stretch” goal–one you don’t think you’d get a Yes from but that maybe after you’re experienced they’ll say yes.

-Then brainstorm exactly WHY you could be of service.
-HOW can you position yourself differently than any other guest?
-WHAT message or perspective can you offer that will give their audience new, interesting, or entertaining information?
+Then brainstorm HOW can you position yourself differently than any other guest.
+WHAT message or perspective can you offer that will give their audience new, interesting, or entertaining information no one else can?
+There’s only one you!

-What was your “what” topic?
-Perhaps it was 10 tips on handling rejection or 5 ways to create a cohesive critique group?
-These are the reasons and topics to pitch those bloggers and podcasters!
+Perhaps your WHAT is handling rejection or finding critique groups.
+Turn it into a pitch such as “10 tips on handling manuscript rejection” or “5 ways to create a cohesive critique group.”
+These are the reasons and topics to pitch those bloggers and podcasters.

-If that topic doesn’t work with the bloggers/casters you chose, think of others that might work.
-If you’re still stumped, see what past and future topics the blog/cast has been covering.
-Find a way that you can cover something new, or a twist on what they’ve already covered.
-It can be the same topic for all five if all five serve the same listening/readers, or something unique to each.
+It can be the same topic for all five podcasts if all five serve the same listening/readers, or something unique to each.
 KNOW YOUR AUDIENCE and what they need.

 If you need help brainstorming, comment below and we’ll all pitch in!